 Advance directives.

 All adults have the right to make decisions about their care.
 This includes the right to accept and refuse treatment.
 An illness or injury may keep you from telling your doctor, family members or representative about the care you want to receive.
 Oregon law allows you to state your wishes, beliefs, and goals in advance, before you need that kind of care.
 The form you use is called an advance directive.

+[CCO add information regarding advance directive policies for your CCO]

 An advance directive allows you to: